The 10 most innovative urban development companies in 2022

 For advancing the art of touchless elevator tech

-The elevator spinoff of ThyssenKrupp has continued to advance touchless elevator technology, introducing an app that allows building tenants to operate elevators via smartphone or wearable device, improving building efficiency.
-Dubbed Agile, it launched in February 2021 and help users avoid elevator traffic congestion as well as physical interaction with elevator surfaces, buttons and handrails.
+The elevator spin-off of ThyssenKrupp has continued to advance touchless elevator technology, introducing an app that allows building tenants to operate elevators via smartphone or wearable device, improving building efficiency.
+Dubbed Agile, it launched in February 2021 and helps users avoid elevator-traffic congestion as well as physical interaction with elevator surfaces, buttons, and handrails.

 8. Bumo